harvardartmuseums/api-docs/period.md

 ## Get Periods

-`GET /period` will get list of the periods used to describe items in the collection.
+`GET /period` will get all periods.

 Include one or more of the following parameters to filter the items.